 - 1. Communicating with another student during a test. - 2.
 Copying from another student's test or quiz. - 3.
 Putting your name on another student's work - 4.
-Using unauthorized notes or materials during a test or quiz. - 5.
-Getting information about a test or quiz without the consent of the teacher. - 6.
-Turning in a paper or project which, in part or whole, is not the student's own work.
+Using unauthorized notes or materials during a test or quiz.

-- 7. Copying another person's assignment or allowing someone to copy one's assignment unless allowed by the teacher. - 8.
+- 5. Getting information about a test or quiz without the consent of the teacher. - 6.
+Plagiarism (Turning in a paper or project which, in part or whole, is not the student's own work.) - 7.
+Copying another person's assignment or allowing someone to copy one's assignment unless allowed by the teacher. - 8.
 Copying or using data created by another student. - 9.
 Preparing notes used for cheating on a test or quiz. - 10.
 Getting too much help from a parent or others to limit unduly the ability of the student to learn.

 Retention: The academic team will closely watch progress of students.
-If a student fails multiple academic subjects, the possibility of retention will be considered and parents will be notified.
+If a student fails multiple core academic subjects at the end of the first semester, the possibility of retention will be considered and parents will be notified.
 A committee consisting of the academic team, the counselor, the administration, and parents will meet during the second semester to discuss possible retention.
 The final decision for retention rests with the building principal.